Eric-Guo/wechat/README.md

 end
 ```

-`wechat_oauth2` already implement the necessory OAuth2.0 and cookie logic, userid available as a member UserID for the whole block.
+`wechat_oauth2` already implement the necessory OAuth2.0 and cookie logic. userid defined as the enterprise member UserID. openid defined as the user who following the public account, also notice openid will be different for the same user for different following public account.

 ## The API privilege